WHAT IS DONE TO FILL HOLES IN TRAVERTINE?

 Holes and small pits are sometimes filled at the factory with an epoxy and sold and installed as a “filled” stone.
 The other choice is an “unfilled” Travertine which is sold and installed with open holes and pits.
 The installer can fill the holes after installation with grout.
 Over time, new pits/holes will develop in the stone or existing fill will crumble.
 We can clean out and re-fill these pits using either sanded or non-sanded grout within the color family of your stone.

 This is called “lippage” in the industry and installers are allowed wiggle room up to the height of a credit card.
 A very good installation should not have any lippage over the allowed amount.
-Grinding down high edges with highest-impact abrasives is one option to even edges.
+Utilizing the toughest abrasives to sand away a measurable amount of stone.
+This step would be used to even out high tiles and is a separate process from our standard finishing services.
+Sometimes this step is also used to sand away a coating on the stone provided the installation is even. down high edges with highest-impact abrasives is one option to even edges.

 Because Travertine is so full of air pockets as mentioned above, this can be a tricky solution.
 The grinding will open up new holes that weren’t seen before and also permanently round edges and create a grainy texture.
 New pits can be re-filled but the weathered look created by grinding is permanent.
 Replacement is the best choice when possible.